 Visa on Arrival (VoA)

 A VoA is only valid for 30 days and you can extend this visa once.
-This visa can be purchased at the airport directly.
-Do remember to keep your receipt as you will need it for extension.
+You can purchase it at the airport directly.
+Do remember to keep your receipt, you will need it for an extension.

-This will probably be the best option for most Indian investors to stay in Indonesia for a longer period.
-It is valid for 60 days (extendable) and is available in single-entry or multiple-entry.
+This is probably the best option for most Indian investors to stay for a longer period.
+It is valid for 60 days (extendable).
+It is also available in single-entry or multiple-entry.

-To quicken the process of your Indonesia business visa application, you are recommended to apply online.
+To quicken the process of your Indonesia business visa application, you can apply online.

-Also known as foreign limited liability company, a foreign company can be owned by Indians.
-The foreign ownership is subject to the Negative Investment List (NIL) depending on the type of sector you’re involved in.
+Also known as a foreign limited liability company, PT PMA’s can be owned by Indians.
+The foreign ownership is subject to the Negative Investment List (NIL).
+It depends on the type of sector you’re involved in.

-This type of entity is fully owned by Indonesian nationals.
-It is only possible for Indians through the nominee arrangement with an Indonesian partner.
+Only Indonesian nationals can fully own this entity type.
+It is only possible for Indians through the Special Purpose Vehicle arrangement with an Indonesian partner.

-This is a good option if you just want to test the water in Indonesia first before you set up your company in the country.
+This is a good option to test the water in Indonesia before you set up your company.
 It can act as a branch of your parent company abroad.
-When establishing a representative office, do take note that it cannot conduct business activities that generate profits or revenues of any kind.
+Do take note that it cannot conduct business activities that generate profits or revenues of any kind.